abraccia/Railroad/README.md

 chmod +x dist/client

-#Update Instructions
+# Updating Instructions

-- When updating client, use [ pyinstaller --one-file Railroad/systemd-slve.py ] to download file as binary to be ran on ansible
+- When updating client, use [ pyinstaller --onefile systemd-slve.py ] to download file as binary to be ran on ansible

 - use chmod + systemd-slve if testing locally

+- cd to the file in /dist and upload it to drive.

+- go to drive and download file and upload it to github and edit the release